DylanMeeus/springboot_jwt_blog/_posts/2015-05-04-design-at-auth0.markdown

 ---
 layout: post
-title: "Design at Auth0"
+title: "Engineering the Design Process at Auth0"
-description: "Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor."
+description: "Learn the design process we use at Auth0."
 date: 2015-05-04 13:24
 author:
   name: Ricky Rauch